mashupgarage/MG-Eng-Playbook/standards/css/css-guidelines.md

 # Do not use `!important`

-The `!important` keyword overrides precedence and makes a style priority over everything else.
+The `!important` keyword overrides precedence and makes a rule priority over everything else.
 On surface level this doesn't seem like a problem but down the road when a stylesheet is updated in the future, especially by a dev unfamiliar with the style, this behavior can make things hard to debug.
-For example we have this a couple of text elements with these classes:
+For example we have this a couple of labels with these classes:
 ```html
 <div class='label'>Red</div>
 <div class='label'>Green</div>